Building a new website

 You can build a website on or off the GovCMS platform.
-Each method has a few differences in process and terminology.
 The decision to build on or off the GovCMS platform will come down to the individual circumstances of your website project.
 If you are unsure, contact the GovCMS team or connect with other organisations through the GovCMS Community.

 GovCMS hosts Drupal websites only.
 As a new website on GovCMS, your site will need to be on Drupal 8.

-When developing on the GovCMS platform, the environment the website project sits in is known as a sandbox.
+The project environment used when developing on the GovCMS platform is known as a sandbox.
 A sandbox environment allows for the secure development of content, theme and code for the website.